AnvarGazizov/benchsci_testapp/README.md

-Path to all js files:benchsci_testapp/app/webroot/js/ Pathe to the tml being used:
+Path to all js files:benchsci_testapp/app/webroot/js/

+Path to the html file being used:benchsci_testapp/app/View/Layouts/deafult.ctp